sage-code/maj/alphabet.md

 **Examples**

-After a short analysis, these clusters are usable:
+After a short analysis, these clusters are usable in Maj words:

 ```
 br bs bj